dmitriilezine/AzureSecurityBootCamp/labs/day2-labs/day2-vm-encryption.md

 * Why do you think the data drive is not encrypted?

 ## Intialize and format data disk via Run Command
+### Second disk on app server VM is not initialized during VM deployment and must be initialized

 0. In Azure Portal, click on the VM, scroll down in the left pane and click on "Run Command"
 1. Click on the RunPowerShellScript